Ozzie Albies Player Props: Braves vs. Marlins

 - The Marlins pitching staff is 22nd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Marlins' 4.11 team ERA ranks 14th among all league pitching staffs.
+- The Marlins have the 19th-ranked team ERA among all league pitching staffs (4.43).

-- The Marlins give up the 10th-fewest home runs in baseball (22 total, one per game).
+- Marlins pitchers combine to surrender 27 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- Cabrera (1-1 with a 4.08 ERA and 18 strikeouts in 17 2/3 innings pitched) makes the start for the Marlins, his fifth of the season.
+- Hoeing will start for the Marlins, his first of the season.

-- In his most recent appearance on Tuesday, the righty threw six innings against the San Francisco Giants, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.